CJMenart/MetadataRepresentationProject/axioms.md

 	"A lane always touches one or two TouchingIntersections."
 * Lane SubClassOf inRoad max 1 Road
 	"Every Lane is in at most one Road"  (could this be exactly 1?)
+* Distance SubClassOf hasValue some xsd:float
+	"A Distance is defined by a floating-point value."

 ### Rules
 * "All lanes that touch the same interesection and are inRoad of same road have the same cardinality"